Stu042/HotelApi/HotelApi/Docs/RisksAndAssumptions.md

 ## Issues with Data

-Currently we don't enforce maximum of six rooms per hotel.
+- Currently we don't enforce maximum of six rooms per hotel.
+    - We could ensure room numbers are >=1 and <=6 and ensure no duplicates.
-Id's should all be unique with auto increment.
+- Id's should use auto increment.
+- Whenever using date ranges, we must enforce order, 'from' is before 'to'.